Study on the filters of atmospheric contamination in ground based CMB observation: Summary and discussion

 \subsection{Analysis at the map domain}

-The data processing at the TOD level is not the ultimate result in the CMB experiments, while the measurement of the CMB angular power spectra, including the estimation of its variance, is the final quantity of interest.
-Therefore, we further map the filtered TOD and analyze the effect of the filters on the angular power spectrum at the map level.
-We focus on the temperature maps, and ignore the polarization in this paper.
+The data processing at the TOD level is not the final output of CMB experiments.
+Instead, the estimation of the CMB angular power spectrum, along with the estimation of its variance, is the final quantity of interest.
+Therefore, we proceed to map the filtered TOD and examine the impact of the filters on the angular power spectrum at the map level.
+Our focus is on temperature maps, and we do not consider polarization in this study.